-For people who want to stay fit, lose weight, or work on their cardiovascular fitness, a treadmill running machine can be a perfect home-based solution.
+For people who want to stay fit, lose weight, or work on their cardiovascular then one fitness tip (i.e) a treadmill running machine can be a perfect home-based solution.
 It is always nice to go running outside in the fresh air on a bright spring or summer morning, but what if you have to get up early in the darkness of winter to go traipsing through the snow, or battling against strong winds?
 In this case, the running machine comes to the rescue because it is best to keep up a regime week in week out, rather than simply taking the winter off and starting up again in the spring.
 One would be out of shape and would probably feel discouraged about having to start over.

 Why a running machine is more convenient